 Dates for phasing out traditional admissions requirements, phasing in new admissions criteria options, and when Medical College Admissions Test (MCAT) scores from the current (MCAT1991) and forthcoming (MCAT2015) exams will be acceptable are summarized in the following table.
 Further explanation of each admissions criteria options follows.
 Starting with the 2015 entering class, applicants must indicate on the SOM Secondary Application which criteria they wish to use to qualify for admission and courses taken or planned that fulfill that option.

-MCAT scores must be within 3 years of the application, for example to apply during the summer of 2016 (for entering medical school the fall of 2017), the student must submit scores more recent then Jan.
-1, 2013.
+MCAT scores must be within 3 years of the application, for example to apply during the summer of 2017 (for entering medical school the fall of 2018), the student must submit scores more recent than Jan.
+1, 2014.

-There are four different methods to meet the Admissions course requirements.
-A student only needs to meet one of the four methods.
+There are three different methods to meet the admissions course requirements.
+A student only needs to meet one of the three methods.

 Upon receipt of a verified AMCAS application, the medical school admissions office will e-mail an applicant the URL for the SOM Applicant Portal.
 This online tool provides access to the Secondary Application to this medical school which, among other information, will ask applicants to select the admission criteria options they wish to use to qualify for admission and courses taken or planned that fulfill that option.
 Options include the following.